 It was an important part of survival to preserve eggs during more bountiful times for those leaner times, especially out on the prairie where other people were few and far between.

-As modern day homesteaders, even though eggs are available year round at the store, you might wonder how to preserve some of your farm fresh eggs for winter use.
+As modern day homesteaders, even though eggs are available year round at the store (they’re typically old, from unethical sources, and these eggs do go bad after a while), you might wonder how to preserve some of your farm fresh eggs for winter use.

 1. Pickling, then Refrigerate

 This is my personal favorite method.
 To pickle eggs, you preserve peeled, hard boiled eggs in a vinegar brine solution, mixed with spices.

 Some people pickle them with beets, so the preserved eggs get a beautiful red color, and others prefer to use turmeric so the beets get an orange or yellow color.
 Each way yields a different flavor too!

 To make the pickling brine, mix 4 cups of vinegar with your spices.
 You can use any spices you like.
 I prefer turmeric, peppercorns, and mustard seed.
 Heat the vinegar/spice mixture to a boil, and simmer for 5 minutes.

 Cool your mixture (important to prevent the glass from breaking), and pour over the hard boiled eggs.